Funding the Impossible: The Backbone of Ukraine’s Humanitarian Response

 In advance of the AIDS 2022 conference in Montreal, FCAA partnered with 100% Life, the largest HIV patients’ organization in Ukraine, to profile civil society’s role in the humanitarian response in the country.
 Our objective with this video is to improve the quality and efficiency of funding and to mobilize resources in ways that will be most effective.
 We wanted to center the voices of community, actively doing this work on the ground.
 The result of that effort is the following video.

 We are so grateful to 100% Life not only for their leadership on the video, but for the incredible work they are doing every day in their country.
 It has confirmed for us that funding community-based organizations, being flexible, and committing to long-term support are essential steps funders should take, in times of crisis and beyond.

 We’re sharing this post now with a reminder that winter will soon be approaching, which will make all of this work even more difficult and urgent.
 We encourage you to watch this video and consider sharing it with your colleagues and partners.

 Please note, the video contains images of war and related trauma, so please take care in viewing.
-There is also a shortened version to support sharing, as well as a few social media posts below.
+There is also a longer version that tells additional stories, as well as a few social media posts below.
 If you have any other specific outreach needs, please do not hesitate to contact Sarah Hamilton.

 sample social media